 In her book ' The Estate: A View of Chatsworth', Duchess Deborah Devonshire dismisses the popular notion that the cottages were knocked down by the 6th Duke because they spoiled his view, saying this it is 'unproven...out of character with the 6th Duke who liked his fellow men...and because the lie of the land meant that only two or three house could be seen'.
 A more probable reason for the redevelopment, in the Duchess's opinion, was in order to accommodate a new road to the house and to create open parkland while avoiding the need to individually fence each house's boundary.

 One house was spared, now an estate holiday let called Gardener's Cottage (below) and visible on the left of the village as you head towards Chatsworth.
-It can be seen on both the 1785 and modern day maps and is believed to have been retained as it was occupied by an elderly gentleman, Thomas Holmes, whom the 6th Duke did not wish to disturb.
+It can be seen on both the 1785 and modern-day maps and provides a useful anchor for comparing the two.
+There are several theories as to why it may have been retained, some believe it was occupied by an elderly gentleman, Thomas Holmes, who the 6th Duke did not wish to disturb and others think it possible that the tenants refused to move, however, recent research into letters between the 6th Duke and his land agent at the time, Sydney Smithers, suggests it was prompted by a drive to reduce expenditure.
+Read more here.

 Before digitisation, when looking at the 1785 map it was hard to visualise where the original buildings would sit in today’s landscape.
 Using GIS helps to transform our understanding of this document, and how the village of Edensor was changed by the 6th Duke and Paxton.